Real Name | Kelly Robert Pavlik |

 Fact Sheet

-- Kelly Pavlik's real name is Kelly Robert Pavlik
+- Wondering what Kelly Pavlik's real name is?
+Kelly Pavlik's real name is Kelly Robert Pavlik

 - Kelly Pavlik is United States

-- Kelly Pavlik is a(n) Professional Boxer (Retired)
+- Kelly Pavlik works as a(n) Professional Boxer (Retired)

 - Is Kelly Pavlik single or married?
 Kelly Pavlik is Married (Samantha Pavlik)!

-- Which school did Kelly Pavlik go to?
-Kelly Pavlik attended Lowellville High School
+- Which college/university did Kelly Pavlik go to?
+Kelly Pavlik went to Lowellville High School

 FAQ